Caffeine, the Universal Stimulant, Effects and the Benefits

 Doctors call it caffeinism, the rest of us know is as jitters or ‘coffee nerves.’
 How much caffeine is too much?
 It varies among individuals.
 It is not unusual for heavy coffee drinkers to build up a tolerance to caffeine and its effects.
 On the other hand, a can of high caffeine Jolt Cola (the label brags: “twice the caffeine”) might make someone who never drinks coffee or cola bounce off the walls.
 For most people, avoiding negative side-effects means getting no more than 300 milligrams per day.

-That works out to a maximum of three cups of regular coffee or six cups of tea While caffeine is well know as a natural stimulant, you may not know about its possible link to asthma prevention. caffeine is chemically related to a common asthma drug called theophylline.
+That works out to a maximum of three cups of regular coffee or six cups of tea While caffeine is well know as a natural stimulant, you may not know about its possible link to asthma prevention.
+It is chemically related to a common asthma drug called theophylline.
 In fact, coffee can be used as an emergency asthma medicine, since one of caffeine’s effects is to relax the bronchial passages, only for milder forms of asthma.